User-friendly introduction to PAC-Bayes bounds: Bayesian Inference in Statistics

-Note that the prior mass condition can also be used in conjunction with PAC-Bayes bounds, to show that the bound is small.
-For example consider the PAC-Bayes inequality of Theorem~\ref{thm:oracle:bound}: under Bernstein condition with constant $K$ and for a well chosen $ \lambda$,
+\end{itemize} The prior mass condition is to be compared to Definition~\ref{lemma:oracle:bound:dimension:2} above.
+We can actually use the prior mass condition in conjunction with PAC-Bayes bounds, instead of Definition~\ref{lemma:oracle:bound:dimension:2}, to show that the bound is small.
+For example consider the PAC-Bayes inequality of Theorem~\ref{thm:oracle:bound}: under a Bernstein condition with constant $K$ and for a well chosen $ \lambda$,

 Assume that the prior mass condition holds with $d(\theta,\theta^*) = R(\theta)-R(\theta^*)$ and take

 We obviously have: